-(i) Lakes Blue Energy NL

-DGR Global Limited invested \$1 million into Lakes Blue Energy NL (formerly Lakes Oil NL) Convertible Notes priced at \$0.0009 each, with a coupon rate of 15% per annum, and convertible into fully-paid ordinary shares on a 1:1 basis.
-The Convertible Note issue is combined with a royalty arrangement such that for every \$1 million invested, the investee is entitled to a 2% royalty on future gas sales from certain Lakes Oil tenements (pro rata for less or more than \$1 million).
+(i) Lakes Blue Energy NL DGR Global Limited invested \$1 million into Lakes Blue Energy NL (formerly Lakes Oil NL) Convertible Notes priced at \$0.0009 each, with a coupon rate of 15% per annum, and convertible into fully-paid ordinary shares on a 1:1 basis.
+The Convertible Note issue was combined with a royalty arrangement such that for every \$1 million invested, the investee was entitled to a 2% royalty on future gas sales from certain Lakes Oil tenements (pro rata for less or more than \$1 million).
+All notes were converted into ordinary shares in Lakes Blue Energy NL during the 2023 financial year

-(ii) McArthur Oil and Gas Ltd

-In December 2021, DGR invested in 2,000,000 redeemable exchangeable notes in McArthur Oil and Gas Ltd (MOG) at \$1 per note (total value \$2,000,000) and invested in a further 3,000,000 notes in June 2022 (total value of \$3,000,000).
+(ii) McArthur Oil and Gas Ltd At 30 June 2023, DGR had invested in redeemable exchangeable notes in McArthur Oil and Gas Ltd (MOG) with a face value of \$14,005,410 (2022: \$5,000,000).
 The notes have a coupon rate of 15% per annum, accrued and capitalised monthly from the issue date.
 MOG is a wholly owned subsidiary of Armour Energy Ltd (Armour) (an associate of DGR).